 Home growing medical marijuana

 New Hampshire law requires medicinal marijuana be purchased at one of the state’s licensed dispensaries.
 Driving distance can be burdensome for some, as can the cost since medicinal marijuana is not covered by insurance.
-This has lead some in the Granite State to call for allowing medical marijuana patients to grow the drug at home.
+This has led some in the Granite State to call for allowing medical marijuana patients to grow the drug at home.

-All states that allow home growth limit the number of plants cultivated, usually within a range of 6-12.
+States that allow home growth limit the number of plants cultivated, usually within a range of 6-12.